pre-licensure Accelerated Bachelor of Science Degree in Nursing (pl-ABSN)

 - Past 2-Step TB skin test, along with a current 1-Step TB skin test OR

-- Proof of completion of Hepatitis A and B immunization or titer.
+- Proof of completion of Hepatitis A and B immunization series or titer demonstrating immunity.

-- Proof of one Tetanus/diphtheria/acellular pertussis (Tdap) immunization (after 19 years of age).
+- Proof of one Tetanus/diphtheria/acellular pertussis (Tdap) immunization (after 19 years of age) and boosters per the Centers for Disease Control and Prevention’s adult vaccination schedule.

-- Proof of Chicken Pox (Varicella) immunization or titer.
+- Proof of Chicken Pox (Varicella) immunization or titer demonstrating immunity.

 - Proof of annual influenza immunization.